bartoszwalicki/ssc-blog/src/pages/converting-qtvr-panoramas-to-cubic/index.md

 cd ./panoramas/
 ```

-let's check do we have our local folder with panoramas properly mapped, we can use command `ls` - list directory:
+let's check do we have our local folder with panoramas properly mapped, we can use the command `ls` - list directory:

 ```
 ls
 ```

-in my case command resulted with following result:
+in my case command resulted with the following result:

 ```
 [root@6df10172258e panoramas]# ls